aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 ### 🔖 BookMarking (Matter 2)

 I was a long user of both Pocket and Instapaper.
 The problem is that instead of revisiting these bookmarks, it just end up as a list forever.
 [Matter 2](https://hq.getmatter.app) reinvents this conventional flow by createing a community based reading and bookmarking platform including newsletter reading that you subscribed via your email address.
+Update (2023): I am no longer using this app anymore but still a great bookmarking app.

 ### 📚 Virtual Library (Books + Calibre)